-Brandeis' Department of Orientation offers 5 pre-orientation programs: Outdoor Leadership, Social Justice, Business, Science, and Creative Arts.
+Brandeis' Department of Orientation offers 4 pre-orientation programs: Outdoor Leadership, Social Justice, Sustainability, and Creative Arts.
 Space is limited and fee waivers are available.
 The University Counseling Center also offers a RISE (Resilience, Information, Skills, and Experience) pre-orientation program.
 The RISE application can be found at the bottom of the page.
-Applications for all pre-orientation programs have closed, except for the RISE program.
+Applications for all pre-orientation programs are open and are due by June, 1, 2019.

 Note: Students participating in International Student Pre-Orientation, the Myra Kraft Transitional Year Program, the Student Support Services Program, as well as fall scholar-athletes, are not able to participate in pre-orientation programs due to time conflicts.

 Be part of a small group of your peers that participate in a fun-filled and thoughtful experience in the woods of Massachusetts.
 Through different activities, you will explore group and personal process using the outdoors as a medium for learning.
 Ranging from orienteering and a ropes course to cooking shared meals and making a campfire, this program will encourage you to step out of your comfort zone to enhance the skills that you will need for a successful transition to college.
 You do not need to have any previous experience in the outdoors to apply.

 - Contact Scott Berozi at firstname.lastname@example.org or 781-736-5074 with questions.